 Below is a quarterly summary of key trends in the London housing market, including prices, rents, repossessions and new housing construction.
 This summary draws on official statistics and other sources, and links in each case to the original source.
 Any queries regarding the data should in the first instance be addressed to the original source.

-The summary was last updated on 22 June 2018, and is updated on a quarterly basis.
-While the data shown is generally the latest available, users should note that changes in the housing market can take time to show in published data.
+The summary was last updated on 21 September 2018, and is updated on a quarterly basis.
+While the data shown is generally the latest available, users should note that changes in the housing market can take time to show in published data

 - In June 2018, the average house price in London was £475,000 (See chart, ONS, seasonally-adjusted)

 - This is a decrease of 1% on one year ago, and is the lowest level of price growth in an English region over that period.

-- Private rents in London increased on average by 0% in the year to April 2018.
-Private rents increased by 1.7% in the rest of England (See chart, ONS).
+- Private rents in London fell on average by 0.3% in the year to July 2018.
+Private rents increased by 1.6% in the rest of England (See chart, ONS).

 - London had a lower rate of growth in private rents than any other English region.

 - Annual private rent increases in London have been below annual wage increases for more than a year (ONS).
 Private rent increases have also been below the rate of Consumer Price Inflation for over a year (ONS), as indicated by the red line in the chart.